AgentMC/Sao19/Translate/En/Part2.md

 "I’d say best is two... well, better three pieces, well then you get’em and I go ahead!"

-Without giving Ronnie a single chance to pinch his mouth, Kirito disappeared in the northern door leading to the lift shaft.
+Without giving Ronye a single chance to pinch his mouth, Kirito disappeared in the northern door leading to the lift shaft.

 And already from there, he shouted in a loud voice to Ronye, who let her hands fall down onto the neck of Tsukigaki approaching her.